ElendMeister/universe-www/README.md

 - Ready-to-use Socket.io implementation of the btford-socket-io provider.
 - THREEjs renderbox
 - Automatic Raycasting
-- Use of rootScope object for storage
+- Use of rootScope object for storage of three objects
-- Phonegap-ready by bootstrapping
+- Phonegap-ready by bootstrapping angular

 #### Note: If you're looking for a quick standalone socket.io mvc framework for Universe-www, you can't find any quicker or easier than [Sockey, the standalone Socket.io MVC framework](https://github.com/cgraamans/sockey) that I've written. :)

+## What can I do with Universe-www

+- Quickly develop threejs applications for phones and tablets
+- Connect to a Socket server for data such as tokenized registration and login ([sockey!](https://github.com/cgraamans/sockey))

-Universe-www Uses:
+## Universe-www Uses...

 - [AngularJS 1.x](https://angularjs.org/)
   - [Angular-Route](https://docs.angularjs.org/api/ngRoute)
 - [Socket.io](http://socket.io/)